mockko/livereload/README.md

 1. Applies CSS and JavaScript file changes without reloading a page.
 2. Automatically reloads a page when any other file changes (html, image, server-side script, etc).

+Watch an [awesome screencast by Gregg Pollack](http://blog.envylabs.com/2010/07/livereload-screencast/) at envylabs.com.

 What's new?
 -----------